 2006: After petitioners went to the Supreme Court challenging the Delhi High Court judgment, the apex court asks the Delhi HC to hear the case again, saying it is a matter of public interest.

 02/07/2009: Delhi HC declares Section 377 violative of Articles 21, 14, and 15 of the Constitution, “insofar it criminalises consensual sexual acts of adults in private”.

 09/07/2009: Supreme Court issues notice after Suresh Kumar Koushal, an astrologer, challenges the judgment of the Delhi High Court.

-11/12/2013: The Supreme Court sets aside the judgment of the Delhi High Court and declares that Section 377 does not violate the Constitution.
+11/12/2013: The Supreme Court sets aside the judgment of the Delhi High Court and declares the verdict “legally unsustainable”.

 22/04/2014: After Naz Foundation files a curative petition, the Supreme Court asks the case to be listed before it.